 Function: This certificate allows the holder to serve as curriculum coordinator or instructional supervisor.

-Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by meeting Section 4.10.B.1 and either Section 4.10.B.2 or Section 4.10.B.3.
-Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 4.10.B.4, below, and Part I Section 8.2 of this rule.
+Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by meeting Section 4.10.B.1.
+Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 4.10.B.2, below, and Part I Section 6.6 of this rule.

-Requirements for either Certificate Eligibility Pathway:
+Requirements for Eligibility

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;

-Earned a master’s degree or doctorate’s degree, in any field, from an accredited college or university, in accordance with Part I Section 4.4 of this rule; and
+Earned an advanced degree, in the field of education or leadership, from an accredited college or university;

-Evidence of a minimum of three years of satisfactory public or private school teaching experience, or a minimum of three years or equivalent teaching experience in an instructional setting (e.g., military, business, post-secondary institution, industry, schools).
+Evidence of a minimum of three years of satisfactory public or private school teaching experience, or a minimum of three years or equivalent teaching experience in an instructional setting (e.g., military, business, post-secondary institution, industry, schools);

-Completed through an approved course the knowledge area teaching exceptional students in the regular classroom; and
+Completed an approved course for teaching students with exceptionalities in the regular classroom;

-Meets, through one of the pathways specified in Section 4.10.B.2 or 4.10.B.3, below, the standards of the Interstate School Leaders Licensure Consortium (ISLLC), as follows:

-Facilitating the development, articulation, and stewardship of a vision of learning that is shared by the school community;

-Advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional growth;

-Ensuring management of the organization, operations, and resources for a safe and effective learning environment;

-Collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources;

-Acting with integrity, fairness, and in an ethical manner; and

-Understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context.
+(d) Meets the standards of the PSEL through coursework, equivalent training experiences, submission of a portfolio with criteria, or successful completion of an assessment (in accordance with Maine Department of Education Regulation 13); and

-Satisfactory Completion of an approved internship or practicum based on the Interstate School Leaders Licensure standards and relating to the duties of a curriculum coordinator in a school setting met by one of the following:
+Satisfactory Completion of an approved internship or practicum based on the PSEL and relating to the duties of a curriculum coordinator in a school setting met by one of the following:

 Completed a graduate level state-approved administrator internship or practicum program with a minimum term of 15 weeks;

 Completed a minimum of one full year of employment as a curriculum coordinator; or

-Completed a mentorship plan reviewed and approved by the Commissioner, with the duration of the plan being a minimum of one academic year.
+Completed a mentorship plan reviewed and approved by the Commissioner, with the duration of the plan being one academic year.

-Certificate Eligibility Pathway 1

-Meets the ISLLC standards through coursework or equivalent training experiences.
-Specifically, applicants shall provide evidence of knowledge in all of the following areas:

-Supervision and evaluation of personnel;

-Organizational theory and planning;

-Educational leadership;

-Instructional leadership;

-Curriculum development;

-Cultural differences; and

-Ethical decision making.

-Certificate Eligibility Pathway 2

-Meets the ISLLC standards through successful completion of the School Leader Licensure Assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.

 Conditional Certificate

-Meets the requirements of Section 4.10.B.1(a) and (c), above;
+Meets the requirements of Section 4.10.B.1.a and c, above;

-Meets the curriculum development knowledge area requirement specified in Section 4.10.B.2(e), above; and

-Meets a majority of the remaining knowledge areas listed in Section 4.10.B.2, above.
+Meets the standard of PSEL related to curriculum, instruction and assessment; and

+Meets at least five of the other standards of the PSEL.

 Renewal Requirements